 Having demonstrated the wavelength orthogonality and high efficiency of this series of photocleavable molecules, we sought to employ them as crosslinkers in PEG-based hydrogel systems.
-To create visible light-degradable hydrogels, Rubiq, Rubpy, and oNB were polymerizered with PEG-tetraBCN via SPAAC chemistry (Fig 3a).
-Though gelation kinetics varied slightly with crosslinker identity, each formulation resulted in equivalently stiff hydrogels (G' ~ 2.5 kPa), as quantified using in situ rheometry (Fig 3b).
+To create visible light-degradable hydrogels, Rubiq, Rubpy, and oNB were polymerized with PEG-tetraBCN via SPAAC chemistry (Fig. 3a).
+Though gelation kinetics varied slightly with crosslinker identity, each formulation resulted in equivalently stiff hydrogels (G'~2.5 kPa), as quantified using in situ rheometry (Fig. 3b).
 Following complete gelation, hydrogels crosslinked with Rubiq, Rubpy, and oNB were individually subjected to sequential treatments (35 min each) of 617 nm, 530 nm, and 405 nm light (10 mW cm-2), with photodegradation assessed rheometrically.
-Rubiq-based gels degraded rapidly upon red light illumination, while those containing Rubpy and oNB persisted; Rubpy subsequently degraded with green light with oNB materials unchanged; finally, blue light afforded rapid cleavage of the remaining oNB-crosslinked hydrogel (Fig. 3c).
+Rubig-based gels degraded rapidly upon red-light illumination, while those containing Rubpy and oNB persisted: Rubpy subsequently degraded with green light with oNB materials unchanged; finally, blue light afforded rapid cleavage of the remaining oNB-crosslinked hydrogel (Fig. 3c).
+Hydrogel stability was dependent on temperature: when stored in the dark, Rubiq-crosslinked hydrogels were stable (defined as <30% degradation, wherein hydrogels swelled but maintained their original shape and structural integrity) at room temperature for 24 h, but were fully dissolved by this timepoint when stored at 37 °C; Rubpy hydrogels were stable for 7 days at room temperature, but only 48 h at 37 °C; oNB-crosslinked hydrogels are considered completely stable, experiencing no loss in material integrity over the course of the experiment at both temperatures (Supplementary Fig. 13).
 Results highlight that the gels can be photodegraded in a visible wavelength-selective manner as designed.

-To access intermediate bulk hydrogel stiffnesses, hydrogels were cast with equal amounts of the photolabile crosslinkers (i.e., 1:1:1 Rubiq:Rubpy:oNB) alongside varied percentages (0 - 90%) of photostable diazido-tri(ethylene glycol) crosslinker (denoted TEG), while keeping the total crosslinker concentration constant (Fig. 3d, Supplementary Fig. 2).
+To access intermediate bulk hydrogel stiffnesses, hydrogels were cast with equal amounts of the photolabile crosslinkers (i.e., 1:1:1 Rubig:Rubpy:oNB) alongside varied percentages (0-90%) of photostable diazido-tri(ethylene glycol) crosslinker (denoted TEG), while keeping the total crosslinker concentration constant (Fig. 3d, Supplementary Fig. 14).
 When sequentially subjected to red, green, and blue light (10 mW cm-2, 35 min each) and analyzed rheometrically, hydrogels partially softened to intermediate moduli or fully degraded in a manner dependent on crosslinker makeup and wavelength-selectivity.
 Consistent with polymer network rubber elasticity theory, the incorporation of stable TEG crosslinks into the matrix at varying percentages stabilized the hydrogel at intermediate stiffness following complete lysis of photocleavable crosslinks.
-Hydrogels with low percentages of TEG (10%) lost all elastic properties after exposure to red + green light, matching Flory-Stockmeyer predictions that ~60% of the available crosslinks must remain intact for the gel to persist (remaining oNB + TEG crosslinks \approx 40% of available crosslinks).
-When TEG comprised >60% of crosslinks, the hydrogel was no longer fully photodegradable, yielding a soft stable hydrogel following complete light treatment, further predicted through Flory-Stockmayer analysis (Fig. 3e, Supplementary Fig. 3).
+Hydrogels with low percentages of TEG (10%) lost all elastic properties after exposure to red +green light.
+When TEG comprised >60% of crosslinks, the hydrogel was no longer fully photodegradable, yielding a soft stable hydrogel following complete light treatment (Fig. 3e).

-To illustrate that wavelength-selectivity could be used to dynamically pattern hydrogel multimaterials, we formulated multilayered hydrogels composed of distinctly patterned regions of Rubiq, Rubpy, and oNB using open-microfluidic additive manufacturing methods49.
+To illustrate that wavelength-selectivity could be used to dynamically pattern hydrogel multimaterials, we formulated multilayered hydrogels composed of distinctly patterned regions of Rubiq, Rubpy, and oNB using open-microfluidic additive manufacturing methods.
 These multifunctional hydrogels were sequentially exposed to red, green, and blue light, and imaged using digital photography (Fig. 3f).
-Following red light illumination, Rubiq exhibited the pink-to-purple color change observed previously to accompany degradation, while Rubpy and oNB were visibly unaltered.
+Following red-light illumination, Rubiq exhibited the pink-to-purple color change observed previously to accompany degradation, while Rubpy and oNB were visibly unaltered.
 Treatment with green light caused Rubpy to lose its yellow color and degrade, leaving only oNB regions intact.
 Final treatment with blue light yielded complete material dissolution.
-Exploiting conventional photolithographic methodologies, whereby homogenous gels were exposed to collimated light through a chrome photomask, patterned hydrogel degradation was achieved with high spatial resolution (Fig. 3g).